Portsmouth to launch mass alert program

 “Our community will be able to better prepare for emergency situations,” Mangubat added.
 “And will also have more information on city services, programs, and upcoming projects.”

 The public can visit the program’s website to sign up.
-During that process, the public can pick a preferred language and what kind of alerts they want to receive.
+The public can pick a preferred language and what kind of alerts they want to receive during that process.

 Alerts include those from first responders and a variety of severe weather options.